aab29/bezier.dart/README.md

 The library was developed, documented, and published by [Aaron Barrett](http://www.aaronbarrett.com) and Isaac Barrett.
 It is based heavily on the work of [Pomax](https://pomax.github.io/), including his excellent [Primer on Bézier Curves](https://pomax.github.io/bezierinfo/) and his original JavaScript library, [Bezier.js](https://pomax.github.io/bezierjs/).

-We're trying to design **bezier.js** to be both platform independent and context independent.
+We're trying to design **bezier.dart** to be both platform independent and context independent.
 You can run the library anywhere you can run Dart: in a web browser, in a [Flutter](https://flutter.io/) application, server side, and beyond.

 ## Features